JeremyBlack25/JTT/content/What Happened over the Summer?.md

 * Google AI
 	* We've worked with Google and gotten some AI stystems approved for usage as a district.
 Go check out https://gemini.google.com, log in with your csddocs.org account and check out one of the best AI Models out there right now.

+As you can see, we are quite busy over the summer.
+So if there is anything that will make you unprepared for school to start, let me know, i've happy to come out and take a look.

 As always if you have you need any help with your technology or have any questions, I'm happy to help!
 Be sure to submit a ticket through one of the official methods: email help@canyonsdistrict.org or by logging into [tdx.canyonsdistrict.org](http://tdx.canyonsdistrict.org).